 - Ogac (Greenland cod)

 White perch are not perch.
-They are completely different families and are closely related to bass.
+They are completely different families than perch and are closely related to bass.
 They are also not the European perch which has a different habitat and species.

 White perch are native to the Atlantic coast.
 They can be found from Nova Scotia down to South Carolina.
-White perch can be found in the Great Lakes, they prefer low-salinity estuaries and frequent coastal rivers and lakes.
+Perch can be found in the Great Lakes, they prefer low-salinity estuaries and frequent coastal rivers and lakes.